Tejas-007-11/Tejas-007-11/README.md

 ### Achievements

 - Participated in the **AI for Impact Hackathon** to address social challenges through AI solutions.
+- Runner-up NASA APPS Hackathon 2024.

 ---